Updated April 2023

 “As a parent of two young children whose dad is a serving member and often away for deployments, I find it’s really important for them and their classmates to understand why he does what he does, and why he can’t be there for so many special moments.”

 Books on Anzac Day

 War is not an easy topic for any of us to understand, let alone children who are not at school yet.
-But how to set the context of service and sacrifice without some explanation of the terrible times that brought those attributes to the nation’s attention?
+How can we set the context of service and sacrifice without some explanation of the terrible times that brought those attributes to the nation’s attention?

-There are many beautiful, and sensitive, children’s books suitable for under-fives.
+There are many beautiful and sensitive children’s books that are suitable for under-fives.
 Here are some titles that educators suggested to Amplify.
 Do you have others you can recommend?

 My Grandad Marches on Anzac Day, Catriona Hoy, Hachette Books.

 Introduces very young children to ANZAC Day and why it holds such a place in our culture.
 The story is narrated by a girl who wakes early to attend dawn service, where her grandfather is marching.

 Why are they marching, Daddy?, Di Burke, Anzac Day Commemoration Committee